-The National Day for Truth and Reconciliation recognizes the legacy of residential schools, of which more than 150,000 First Nations, Métis and Inuit children were forced to attend.
+The National Day for Truth and Reconciliation recognizes the legacy of residential schools, which more than 150,000 First Nations, Métis, and Inuit children were forced to attend.
 These schools operated between the 1870s and 1997.
-This federal holiday, on September 30, honours the First Nations, Métis and Inuit survivors, their families, communities, and those who perished.
+This federal holiday, on September 30, honours the First Nations, Métis, and Inuit survivors, their families, communities, and those who perished.
 It also ensures that we continue to learn about the harms that occurred and ongoing negative impacts of the residential school system on Indigenous communities.

 In May 2021, the Tk'emlúps te Secwépemc First Nation recovered the remains of 215 children on the grounds of the former Kamloops Residential School.
 More remains have been located and the numbers keep rising as numerous searches continue to take place across the country.